 The effect of long-acting medications occurs in about 15 minutes, but lasts twice as long, about 10-12 hours:

-• Clenbuterol is a syrup that can be treated after the first trimester of pregnancy, with breastfeeding, infancy of children;
+• Clenbuterol is a syrup that can be used for treatment after the first trimester of pregnancy, with breastfeeding, infancy of children;

-• Salmeterol - for inhalation, preferable for cardiac pathologies;
+• Salmeterol – for inhalation, preferable for heart pathologies;

 • Foradil (Formoterol) - both tablets and powder for inhalation.